The United Nations Office for Project Services (UNOPS)

 Advancing resilient infrastructure with technology in the face of climate change

 Climate change is one of the defining challenges of our time.
 From the stability of our ecosystems affecting human health, to our ability to grow food and create thriving communities, our future depends on how we tackle this challenge.
 Addressing the impacts of climate change on people, communities and nations requires the world’s infrastructure to be more resilient and better equipped to withstand increasingly frequent extreme weather events – ensuring that all people, in all corners of the world, can adapt, survive and prosper.

 But to get there, now more than ever, the world needs fresh ideas, solutions and technologies.

-What new technology solutions are we looking for?
+What new solutions are we looking for?

-We are calling on innovators and entrepreneurs to develop new technology solutions for creating infrastructure, networks and systems that can withstand shocks and stresses.
+We are calling on innovators and entrepreneurs to develop new technology and solutions for creating infrastructure, networks and systems that can withstand shocks and stresses.
 The solutions need to demonstrate how technology – from sensors to artificial intelligence – could build climate resilience, helping societies prepare for and adapt to the challenges posed by climate change.

 Data on our climate and natural resources – such as forests and ocean – can be captured and analyzed.
 Accurately analyzing and utilizing that data will play an important role in designing and building resilient infrastructure, networks and systems.